 If you see trees or branches that have come into contact with power lines, please report the situation to MGE by calling (608) 252-7111.
 Do not attempt to remove the tree branch or limbs close to power lines on your own.

-MGE contracts with Hooper Corp. to regularly prune trees that are close to electric lines to keep you safe and to keep our electric service reliable.
+MGE contracts with Hooper to prune trees and remove saplings that are close to, or may grow into, our electric lines.
+Regular line clearance tree work helps to keep you safe and to keep your electric service reliable.
 Pruning is supervised by MGE ISA certified arborists.
 In general, we follow these guidelines:

 - Trees along a circuit or group of circuits are pruned every four to five growing seasons.
-The circuits don't necessarily follow a specific street or neighborhood.
+The circuits don't necessarily follow a specific street or encompass a whole neighborhood.